 And can I freeze them?

-Equipment you’ll need to make these waffles (affiliate links)
+Equipment you’ll need to make them (affiliate links)

 - A high speed blender.
 I use a Nutri Ninja and have been happy with it – so great for morning smoothies!